moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 - Cullen Jennings and Suhas Nandakumar ({{I-D.draft-jennings-moq-quicr-arch}}), together with Christian Huitema ({{I-D.draft-jennings-moq-quicr-proto}}).

 We would also like to thank Suhas Nandakumar for his presentation, "Progressing MOQ" {{Prog-MOQ}}, at the October 2022 MOQ virtual interim meeting.
 We used his outline as a starting point for the Requirements section ({{req-sec}}).

+We would also like to thank Cullen Jennings for suggesting that we distinguish between interactive and live streaming use cases based on the users' perception, rather than quantitative measurements.

 James Gruessing would also like to thank Francesco Illy and Nicholas Book for their part in providing the needed motivation.